Exclusive: Questlove is working with iHeartRadio to expand his podcast empire

 Fans who love Questlove Supreme as is don’t need to worry that being on iHeart and the radio will change the show.
 “My plan is to bring the zaniness of music pop culture nerdom from various perspectives and still keep it educational and entertaining,” Questlove wrote in an email to Fast Company.

 iHeart is thrilled to have him on its platform.
 “Questlove is one of the smartest, most unique creators and cultural critics today,” said Conal Byrne, president of the iHeartPodcast Network.
-“His podcast started strong and stayed strong – because it does what podcasting does best: It’s authentic, honest, unflinching (and often hilarious).”
+“His podcast started strong and stayed strong because it does what podcasting does best: it’s authentic, honest, unflinching (and often hilarious).”

-Questlove is a consummate multi-tasker, so in addition to bringing his podcast to iHeart’s slate of shows, Questlove will also curate and produce a new slate of iHeartRadio Original content, which will go beyond just music, early next year.
+Questlove is a consummate multitasker, so in addition to bringing his podcast to iHeart’s slate of shows, Questlove will also curate and produce a new slate of iHeartRadio Original content, which will go beyond just music, early next year.
 “We haven’t determined the specific direction we are going with those as of yet,” he writes.
-“Right now we are fully focused on the launch of QLS!”
+“Right now, we are fully focused on the launch of QLS!”

 The one thing he does know about the future shows is that they will be in line with his creative interests, which are broad, wide-ranging, and fascinating.